 Rule 7.1 of the District of Columbia Rules of Professional Conduct governs all communications made by attorneys and law firms that are published on the internet and on websites.
 This rule outlines the general requirements all lawyers and law firms must abide by when engaging in advertising and solicitation.

 According to Rule 7.1, a lawyer is prohibited from making false or misleading communications about their services on any medium, including marketing websites.
-A communications is generally considered false or misleading if:
+A communication from the attorney is considered to be "false or misleading" if:

 The comments to Rule 7.1 of the District of Columbia Rules of Professional Conduct also discuss statements about past case results and other details about the attorney's services.

 The comments state that lawyers should be cautious about using advertisements that include the following information:

 These types of statements often create an unjustified expectation to viewers of the advertisement that similar results can be obtained, unless this type of information is suitably qualified.